Pratham9890/Monitorian/README.md

 ## Key Features
 - Adjust brightness of multiple monitors individually or together
+- Adjust brightness using keyboard (can be changed in the menu)
 - Touchpad support (precision touchpad required - swipe horizontally with two fingers)
 - Customizable monitor names (press and hold to edit)
 - Adjustable brightness and contrast ranges